kubernetes/enhancements/keps/sig-scheduling/5836-scheduler-preemption-for-ippr/README.md

 Only the `DefaultPreemption` plugin runs during the PostFilter phase for deferred resize pods; other PostFilter plugins will be modified to skip processing for deferred resize pods.

-The modifications to the `NodeName` and `NodeResourceFit` plugins ensure two important components of the desired behavior:
+The modifications to the `NodeName`, `NodeResourcesFit`, and `DeferredPodScheduling` plugins ensure three important components of the desired behavior:

 * **Victim Selection Constraint**: The search for preemption victims is isolated exclusively to the deferred pod's active node.
 This is already done by the `NodeName` plugin in the `PreFilter` phase.
 However, because of workload-aware group scheduling, preempting a victim on the target node might still trigger the cascaded preemption of related pods on other nodes.

+* **Policy Enforcement**: If preemption is disabled on the node, the `DeferredPodScheduling` plugin rejects the node with `UnschedulableAndUnresolvable` during the `Filter` phase, causing `DefaultPreemption` to skip victim selection.

 * **Resource Accounting Adjustment**: During the preemption evaluation, the fit plugin is adjusted to specially handle the deferred pod's resources, as described in [`NodeResourcesFit` Plugin: Calculating Resource Fit in the Filter Phase](#noderesourcesfit-plugin-calculating-resource-fit-in-the-filter-phase).